Understanding Urinary Tract Infection (UTI)

 It is important to seek medical attention if you suspect a urinary tract infection to prevent these potential complications.

-Recurrent urinary tract infections are defined as two or more UTIs within a six-month period or three or more UTIs within a 12-month period.
+Recurrent urinary tract infections are defined as two or more UTIs within six months or three or more UTIs within 12 months.
 Recurrent UTIs are common, particularly in women, and can be a source of significant discomfort and disruption in daily life.

 Here are the causes of recurrent UTIs: